gracious-tech/copy.church/src/licenses/index.md

 # Free your resource

-It is very easy to free your resource from copyright, simply linking to a license is enough.
-Freely giving can involve sacrifice, and these licenses can't be revoked, so prayerfully consider the terms before using them.
+You can instantly free your resource from copyright at any time.
+You simply need to say it is "dedicated to the public domain".
+This is permanent and will allow anyone to use your resource in any way they please, as you will be "freely giving" without any conditions.
+If you have any concerns about this, please browse these [common objections](/explain/objections/).

 &nbsp;